population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 The level of remittances did increase slightly, although this is also not statistically significant.[^remittances]

-[^remittances]: This increase does run slightly counter to the substantial decline in remittances across the world in the second quarter of 2020, as lockdowns worldwide led to the closure of workplaces and limited people's movements  [@Cardozo-Silva2022; @Guha2021; @Kpodar2021; @Shimizutani2021; @Zhang2021].
+[^remittances]: This increase does run counter to the substantial decline in remittances across the world in the second quarter of 2020, as lockdowns worldwide led to the closure of workplaces and limited people's movements  [@Cardozo-Silva2022; @Guha2021; @Kpodar2021; @Shimizutani2021; @Zhang2021].
 However, only 63 households reported any change over the six survey rounds.

 Neither could the households turn to NGOs or the government for help.
-Only 15 households report any change in NGOs assistance, while only 26 households report a change in government assistance.
+Only 15 households report any change in NGO assistance, while only 26 households report a change in government assistance.
 Not surprisingly, both coefficients are very noisy for the first and second rounds.